rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

   >>> AllChem.Compute2DCoords(m)
   0

-The 2D conformation is constructed in a canonical orientation and is built to minimize intramolecular clashes, i.e. to maximize the clarity of the drawing.
+The 2D conformer is constructed in a canonical orientation and is built to minimize intramolecular clashes, i.e. to maximize the clarity of the drawing.